oasis-tcs/ubl/README.md

 ## Detailed steps

-The act of checking a committed branch to GitHub automatically triggers the generation of all artefacts and the publishing of the authored XML into OASIS layout PDF, OASIS layout HTML, and ISO Directives Part 2 layout PDF.
-See "[Published results](#Published-results)" below.
-The results of the build are found in the [Actions tab](https://github.com/oasis-tcs/ubl/actions) on GitHub. _Note that the results are automatically deleted from GitHub after 90 days._
+This details the relationship between the `main`, `review`, and all other branches, and the roles responsible for them.

-This is the relationship between the `main`, `review`, and all other branches:
+Maintainers focus on steps 1, 2, 5, and 6.
+Editors focus on steps 7, 8, 9, and 10.
+Steps 3 and 4 are automated by GitHub Actions.

 ![Detailed steps for submitting changes to the editor](architecture.png)